Mudīte I. Zīlīte Saltups Fellowships

 The grants are funded from a bequest in memory of Dr. Mudīte I. Zīlīte Saltups.
 Dr. Saltups’ will provides that recipients of a fellowship must be citizens of the Republic of Latvia, speak Latvian, have their permanent residence in Latvia, and come to the United States to study or conduct research.

-The application deadline for academic year 2024-2025 is March 1, 2024.
-Applications will be evaluated by the AABS 2022–2024 Grants Committee consisting of AABS VP for Professional Development Dr. Kaarel Piirimäe, AABS President Dr. Dovilė Budrytė, and AABS Director-at-Large Dr. Daunis Auers.
-Award notifications will be made in May 2024.
+The application deadline for academic year 2024-2025 was March 1, 2024.
+Applications were evaluated by the AABS 2022–2024 Grants Committee consisting of AABS VP for Professional Development Dr. Kaarel Piirimäe, AABS President Dr. Dovilė Budrytė, and AABS Director-at-Large Dr. Daunis Auers.
+Award notifications were made in May 2024.

 AWARD: $10,000 stipend